 Dates are a good source of fiber and antioxidants for hermit crabs.
 The high fiber content will assist with bowel movements, helping to promote digestive health and prevent constipation.

 In terms of vitamins and minerals, hermit crabs will benefit significantly from the iron, potassium, copper, magnesium, manganese, and B vitamins found in dates.

 Unfortunately, dates are also naturally high in sugar, so consumption should be moderated.

 Grapes can make up a part of any hermit crab diet.
-In addition to the obvious appeal of their sweet taste, grapes are high in antioxidants.
-However, red grapes have more beta-carotene than green grapes.
+In addition to their sweet taste, grapes are high in antioxidants.
+However, red grapes contain more beta-carotene than green grapes.

 Grapes are also a minor deviation from our oft-quoted “ripe and fresh only” rule.
 Hermit crabs can’t eat moldy grapes, but slightly wrinkled and aged grapes won’t concern them.

 This sweet fruit will appeal to the palette of most hermit crab palates.

 Beta-carotene and zeaxanthin is the main benefit of mango for hermit crabs.
 Also, mangoes are high in Vitamin C, calcium, copper, and iron.

 Peel off the skin because it’s too tough for a hermit crab’s mouthparts and can be coated in toxic chemicals and growth agents.

 Melon, watermelon, or cantaloupe are popular choices with hermit crabs.
 Also, the seeds are safe for hermit crabs, offering additional health benefits.